SuperOfficeDocs/superoffice-docs/docs/api/netserver/quote-connectors/set-up.md

 ## Pitfall

 > [!NOTE]
-> You cannot populate lists based on the partially filled out user-interface during first-time setup.
+> You cannot populate lists based on the partially filled out user interface during first-time setup.

 Dropdown lists are fetched when the GUI is constructed, so having a configuration GUI like shown below won’t work.
 The call to fetch the Dataset list will come before the WebServiceURL field is filled in.